By: William C. Head, Board-Certified Gwinnett County DUI Lawyer, and Drunk Driving Book Author

 Nearly a dozen Gwinnett County courts could be your first stop at arraignment (first appearance), following your arrest for DUI in Georgia.
 The state of Georgia has an unusually substantial number of different courts that handle misdemeanor traffic and Georgia DUI arrests, and these tribunals in Gwinnett County, GA include the juvenile court, probate court, 14 municipal courts, a recorders court, a state court, and a superior court.
-Driving under the influence cases are common in all of these courts.
+Driving under the influence cases is common in all of these courts.

 The very large population of Gwinnett County means a high volume of criminal cases, including violations of Georgia DUI laws.
 Multiple different judges occupy the bench (in multiple different courts and multiple different courtrooms) for almost all of these courts.
-The image of the main Gwinnett Courthouse shown above, (which is little over 40 years old) and looking at the previous courthouse in Gwinnett County, below, gives some idea of the explosive growth that has occurred in less than half a century.
+The image of the main Gwinnett Courthouse shown above, (which is a little over 40 years old) and looking at the previous courthouse in Gwinnett County, below, gives some idea of the explosive growth that has occurred in less than half a century.
 In 2018, a new expansion and parking lot redesign are underway.

 Today, the national headquarters for Waffle House, as well as insurance giant Primerica, NCR Corporation, and America Megatrends are based in the fast-growing north-central Georgia county.
 Named after American patriot and signer of the Declaration of Independence, Button Gwinnett, the first courthouse in Gwinnett County (see the image, above right) was at the home of settler Elisha Winn, built less than a decade earlier.
 The Dacula area home was purchased by Gwinnett County on December 15, 1818, when the county still had fewer than 5,000 residents.

-When some clients first call our law office, they are confused over what the court has their Gwinnett traffic ticket.
+When some clients first call our law office, they are confused about what the court has for their Gwinnett traffic ticket.
 The determination of “in which court do cases generally begin,” like most other questions, is controlled by Georgia laws on misdemeanor traffic tickets.
 The answer is ALWAYS found on the uniform traffic citation issued by the arresting officer, plus it can usually be determined by your bonding papers.

 Below, see the RED oval indicating where and when your traffic court appearance is required.